 Confidence and Regional Security Building

-document, including project summary, rationale and objectives
+- Project Outline (PDF) – Document, including project summary, rationale and objectives

 - Martin Butcher (ATT Lead, Oxfam).
 Martin is a policy advisor for Oxfam on Arms and the Arms Trade Treaty.
 He was formerly interim Director and Senior Visiting Fellow at British American Security Information Council (BASIC).

-- Paul Schulte (Non-Resident Senior Associate, Carnegie Europe & Carnegie Nuclear Policy).
+- Paul Schulte (Non-Resident Senior Associate, Carnegie Europe and Carnegie Nuclear Policy).
 Paul is also Senior Visiting Fellow for the Disarmament and Globalisation Programme in the Centre for International Studies and Diplomacy, SOAS, and Senior Visiting Fellow in the Centre for Defence Studies at King's College London.